Filters help clean and purify the water in your fish tank, but unfortunately, the filter cannot properly do its job if it’s clogged with filth.

 3. Clean the sponge or pad

 Since you’ve already got your bowl of water assembled, this step should be relatively quick and painless, which is good, since you don’t want your fish to be filter-less for long.
 Simply wash all of the gunk off of the sponge with the water and your hands.
+Squeezing the sponge to get out the gunk will not remove all of the beneficial bacteria that is on the sponge, which is what is protecting your fish from ammonia in the water, so feel free to wash the sponge until the water moving through it runs clear.
 If touching aquarium water is too icky for you, either wear gloves or recruit a friend to do it for you.

 *If your sponge or pad is horribly dirty, feel free to replace it.
 But do not do this unless you feel it’s absolutely necessary.

 4. Scrub the casing and tubes

 Use the leftover water in the bowl to clean the other parts of the filter, or grab a little more from the tank if the water in the bowl is too dirty.
 You can scrub any hard to reach spots by using a filter cleaning brush, which you can find at most pet supply stores.

 That’s it.
 Now return the sponge or pad to the filter and return the filter to your fish tank.
 Pour any remaining water from your cleaning project inside it, if it isn’t crawling with gunk, that is, and turn the filter back on.

 If you have a chemical filter on your tank, the only cleaning it really needs is for you to swap out the carbon on a regular basis, say once a week or whenever the water seems cloudy, whichever comes first.
 Just follow steps one, two and four from above.
 Remove the carbon before you start step one and replace it with the new carbon when you’re done, right before reattaching the filter to the tank.